Diagonals and A-infinity Tensor Products: Introduction

+The $U=0$ specialization of Heegaard Floer homology, denoted $\HFa$, is useful for certain three-dimensional applications, such as detecting the Thurston norm of the three-manifold~\cite{OS04:ThurstonNorm,Ni13:spheres}; it is, however, insufficient to access many the four-dimensional aspects, which were the original motivation for the construction of the theory; see~\cite{OS06:HolDiskFour}.
+To gain access to the full power of Heegaard Floer homology, one must use the $U$-unspecialized version of Heegaard Floer homology, $\HFm$.

+Extending the bordered theory to $\HFm$ presents new challenges, arising from the existence of holomorphic disks which are now allowed to cover the entire Heegaard surface.
+This phenomenon has both geometric and algebraic manifestations.

-To extend this to the minus version of Heegaard Floer homology, the algebraic structures need to be generalized.
+The aim of this work is to treat the algebraic aspects.
+In particular, the basic algebraic structures appearing in bordered Floer homology need to be generalized for the extension.
 Rather than associating a \dg algebra to a surface, we associate a certain kind of curved $\Ainf$-algebra, which we call a \emph{weighted $\Ainf$-algebra}.
 Similarly, the modules associated to three-manifolds with boundary have the form of weighted $\Ainf$-modules, and weighted type $D$ structures.
 The definitions of these algebraic objects are fairly straightforward.
 By contrast, the notions of bimodules and the generalizations of the tensor product to them are more complicated to define.
 Specifically, they depend on a generalization of Stasheff's associahedron which we call the \emph{weighted associaplex} and various notions of ``diagonals'', generalizing the ones used by Saneblidze-Umble to construct tensor products of $\Ainf$-algebras~\cite{SU04:Diagonals} (see also~\cite{MS06:AssociahedraProdAinf,Loday11:DiagonalStasheff}).

+Although bordered Heegaard Floer homology was our motivation for this work, we hope that some of the formal aspects explored here will be of independent interest.
+For example, it is quite likely that other gauge-theoretic invariants, such as instanton homology~\cite{Floer88:instanton} and Seiberg-Witten theory~\cite{KronheimerMrowka} have bordered analogues, with similar algebraic structure; see especially~\cite{DWang}.
+It is also conceivable that the algebraic structures may be of interest elsewhere in symplectic geometry (compare, for instance,~\cite{Seidel02:FukayaDef,Auroux10:Bordered,Amorim16:tensor}).